 7) Payments:

 All payments are subject to the terms prescribed in Section 7 of the Agreement.
 Customer will pay the Total Annual Fees of $225,000 for the first year of the Initial Term in full within 30 days of the Order Form Effective Date.
-Each subsequent annual payment shall be invoiced 30 days prior to the anniversary Effective Date (“Annual Renewal Date”) and shall be due and payable 30 days after the Annual Renewal Date.
+Each subsequent annual payment will be invoiced no less than 30 days prior to the anniversary of the Effective Date.

 Customer may elect to pay all amounts due under this Agreement either by: